ancatmara/early-irish-lemmatizer/rule-based/README.md

-## Old Irish Lemmatizer
+## Early Irish Lemmatizer

-A lexicon-based lemmatizer for Old, Middle and Early Modern Irish developed in the [School of Linguistics](https://ling.hse.ru/en/), NRU HSE.
+A lexicon-based lemmatizer for Early Irish showing the average accuracy of 65,71 % (known + unknown words).
-The lemmatizer is able to predict lemmas for OOV-words and shows the average accuracy of 65,71 %.

 ### Usage